Table of Contents

 The Best Wireless Earbuds

 Finally, we wanted to present our top picks for the best wireless earbuds.
-Technically, these aren’t considered to be headphones by many people, but they still fall into the same broad category.
-If you prefer in-ear buds to over-ear headphones, then you can’t go wrong with these products from Apple, Jabra and Anker.
+Technically, these aren’t considered headphones by many people, but they still fall into the same broad category.
+If you prefer in-ear buds to over-ear headphones, you can’t go wrong with these products from Apple, Jabra and Anker.

 16. Apple AirPods Pro Wireless Headphones

 While no single pair of wireless earbuds in 2022 is hands down “The Best,” the AirPods Pro comes the closest.
 Better yet, they’re pretty much always on sale these days.
 And even though Apple has now released its third-generation AirPods, we still recommend the AirPods Pro for Apple users looking for new wireless earbuds.
 These earbuds are sleek and comfortable to wear, have excellent noise-cancellation for earbuds and have many tricks when connected to an iPhone, iPad or Mac (including spatial audio support and head tracking).
 While these may not overwhelm you with bass or have the longest-lasting batteries, we’ll take the warm and detailed audio over raw low end any day of the week.